Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-10-20-the-sbt-three-ways.md

 - `sbtRecordStride`: This is the ray's SBT stride $$R_\text{stride}$$.
 - `missIndex`: This is the miss shader index to call, $$R_\text{miss}$$.

-In contrast to HLSL, the ray payloads are specified as special shader input/output variable, where the value of `payload` passed to traceNV selects which one will be used.
+In contrast to HLSL, the ray payloads are specified as a special shader input/output variable, where the value of `payload` passed to traceNV selects which one will be used.
 For example: